Calcaneus Fracture Small Incision ORIF and Percutaneous Fixation

-This is a standard program; any unusual circumstances noted by MD or therapist should be clarified and protocol modified as warranted.
+This is a standard program; any unusual circumstances noted by the doctor or therapist should be clarified and protocol modified as warranted.

 • No previous ortho surgery